Updated on 2024-04-26 GMT+08:00

 If you have any questions during development, post them on the Issues page of GitHub.
 For details about parameters and usage of each API, see the API Reference.

-Installing SDK Using the Source Code
+Manually Downloading and Installing the Source Code Development Package

 The following uses OBS BrowserJS SDK of the latest version as an example: